d-maurya/DIPCA-EIV/README.md

 -  `Identification of Output-Error (OE) Models using Generalized Spectral Decomposition`, Deepak Maurya, Arun K. Tangirala, Shankar Narasimhan, In Fifth Indian Control Conference (ICC 2019) (pp. 28-33).
 IEEE.
 (Won the <a href="http://icc.org.in/2019/best-student-paper-award/">Best Student Paper Award</a>) <a href="https://ieeexplore.ieee.org/abstract/document/8715582/">[Paper]</a> <br>
 - `Identification of MISO Systems in Minimal Realization Form`, Chaithanya K. Donda, Deepak Maurya, Arun K. Tangirala, Shankar Narasimhan, To appear in Sixth Automatic Control and Dynamical Optimization Society (ACDOS 2020), IFAC <br>

-An updated list of related works and their code can be accessed from <a href="https://d-maurya.github.io/web/">my webpage </a> <br>.
+An updated list of related works and their code can be accessed from <a href="https://d-maurya.github.io/web/">my webpage </a>.